Detect Water Leaks And Damage At Buildings Under Construction

 Real-time water flow sensors alert you to any water usage at unoccupied or occupied buildings

-A best practice to minimize water damage risk during the interim occupancy phase of construction is to deploy portable water leak detectors in strategic areas such as mechanical rooms, bathrooms in occupied suites, laundry rooms and more.
+A best practice to minimize water damage risk during the interim occupancy phase of construction is to deploy portable water leak detectors in strategic areas such as mechanical rooms, bathrooms in occupied suites, laundry rooms, and more.
 The best sensors allow you to customize a flood detection system to meet the water damage risk mitigation needs of your building.

 Monitor all water systems at fully occupied buildings

-With new advances in smart building technology, smart sensors can help you monitor new buildings for water damage saving hundreds of thousands of dollars in deductibles, insurance premiums and repairs.
+With new advances in smart building technology, smart sensors can help you monitor new buildings for water damage, saving hundreds of thousands of dollars in deductibles, insurance premiums, and repairs.